16 June 2026

 “This is a loss for us and a scar on my heart.
 I cried in my car when I heard that Viktor was gone,” adds Oleksiy Isarev.

 “The last time we spoke was the day before my husband’s death on May 25,” recalls Olena Vasylivna.
-“I knew that after leaving his post, he was supposed to have a short leave.
+“I knew that after leaving his post, he was supposed to take a short leave.
 Evelina and I were getting ready; we chopped up his favorite Olivier salad.
 The connection wasn’t very good.
 Vitya wrote that he had to climb a tree to get internet.
 His last message was: ‘I love you both very much.
 Take care of yourselves.
-Good night.”
+Good night.’”

 I know he chose to serve in the military.
 Both Viktor and I were born in Moldovan villages in southern Odesa Oblast.
 But we’ve always felt this sense of patriotism, this desire for justice, honesty, and truth.
-The desire to protect what’s ours—that was something we both shared.
+The desire to protect what is ours—that was something we both shared.
 Even back in college, I knew how important our country’s history was to him.
 And how important it was to interpret it correctly.
 He was proud of Ukraine.
 He was a man worthy of his country and a true patriot.”

 Антон Терехов